-Lynch did all the album art for Them Crooked Vultures (John Paul Jones, Dave Grohl, and Josh Homme) as well as all their online videos.
+Lynch created the album and merchandise artwrok for Them Crooked Vultures (John Paul Jones, Dave Grohl, and Josh Homme) as well as all their online videos.
 He also spent three months in the studio with the band and shot a documentary of the three musicians writing and recording the album.
 Though the documentary wasn’t released, a clip of it went viral on youtube.
 “Fresh Pots” is a scene Lynch created of Dave Grohl’s hyperactive coffee addiction.
 The video has received millions of views.

 Liam Lynch’s personal work, outside of his professional collaborations with other artists, has gained him notoriety as well.
 His homemade, DIY, home movies have also become viral hits on YouTube.
 Lynch made one of the first video podcasts on iTunes and has been podcasting since 2005.
 His podcast, “Lynchland” has spawned viral hits like “Drinking Out Of Cups”, (which has received over 30,000,000 views) and “Wilkinson’s Family Restaurant” which has aired on television as well as on all Virgin America Flights.
 Many of his home made videos have been aired on television and continue to gain new fans and viewers.
 Among his homebrewed creations are his alter-ego, sci fi, android rock group, “The Sweet Electric.”
 Lynch is all members of the band and has released two full albums as them on iTunes and Amazon.
 Lynch is now focused on his YouTube Channel (www.youtube.com/heyliam) and partnered his adspace with Machinima.
 Lynch is also producing episodes of “The Adventures of The Sweet Electric” for The Nerdist Channel (www.youtube.com/Nerdist).
 Lynch has produced several brand new episodes of Sifl and Olly for both The Nerdist Channel as well as Machinima.
 Lynch’s YouTube video “Tiger Train” was selected by YouTube and Dreamworks to be highlighted as an example of “the best of YouTube” on their new network, “YouTube Nation.”